microsoft/mcp-interviewer/README.md

 ### 🛠️ Functional testing

-MCP servers are intended to be used by LLM agents, so we can optionally test them with an LLM agent.
+MCP servers are intended to be used by LLM agents, so the interviewer can optionally test them with an LLM agent.
 When enabled with the `--test` flag, the interviewer uses your specified LLM to generate a test plan based on the MCP server's capabilities and then executes that plan (e.g. by calling tools), collecting statistics about observed tool behavior.

-### 🧪 LLM evaluation
+### 🤖 LLM evaluation

 ***Note: this is an experimental feature.
 All LLM generated evaluations should be manually inspected for errors.***

 The interviewer can also use your specified LLM to provide structured and natural language evaluations of the server's features.

-### 📋 Reports
+### 📋 Report generation

 The interviewer generates a Markdown report (and accompanying `.json` file with raw data) summarizing the interview results.